Jul 14, 2021 Namiko

-Equivalence Class Partitioning (or Equivalence Partitioning, or EP for short) is an all-around specification based black-box technique.
-It is extremely easy to understand, very commonly use and approach in such simple logic that a majority of tester apply or figure it out just by reading specification alone.
+Equivalence Class Partitioning (or Equivalence Partitioning, or EP for short) is an all-around specification-based black-box technique.
+It is extremely easy to understand, very common use, and approached in such simple logic that a majority of testers apply or figure it out just by reading specifications alone.

 In this method, the input domain data is divided into different equivalence data partitions (or classes).
-Then, we test only one condition in each of those partition.
+Then, we test only one condition in each of those partitions.
 This method is typically used to reduce the total number of test cases to a finite set of testable test cases, still covering maximum requirements.
-“Maximum requirements” here is emphasized, because certainly it won’t be able to cover all the requirements.
-This coverage risk can be reduced when this technique is use alongside with Boundary Value Analysis technique, which we will cover later.
+“Maximum requirements” here are emphasized, because certainly, it won’t be able to cover all the requirements.
+This coverage risk can be reduced when this technique is used alongside with Boundary Value Analysis technique, which we will cover later.

 For example, to test an age restriction system for opening an account at a bank.
-In specification, the user is required to be over 18 to be able to open their own account.
-To test this system, first we must identify the range of ages (or partitions) that can and cannot create account as below:
+In the specification, the user is required to be over 18 to be able to open their own account.
+To test this system, first, we must identify the range of ages (or partitions) that can and cannot create accounts as below:

 Valid partition: age>= 18.
 Input value: 19